News:

 I gush over Cleeve Hill, but it isn't without issues.
 Thankfully, the conditions have greatly improved.
 The greens are now on par with many well known UK courses.
 However, the new management hasn't amended the dubious bunker scheme.
 The powers that be really should consider a complete rethink as to the function they hope the bunkers should serve.
 As it is now, the bunkers are near greens when often times the green sites are good enough to be sand free.
 It is the driving aspect of the design which needs some bunkering to add interest and variety.

 I do, however, have great admiration for Cleeve Hill and think a good many others would as well.
 While #s 13 and 17 are the only All England candidates (mind you that is a damn sight better than many more famous courses), there are many compelling holes and shots.
 Cleeve Hill also makes a perfect partner for those other two prizes of the Cotswolds; Painswick and Minch Old.
 Dare I say the Stranahan Course at the Players Club would make a fine fourth leg?
-Regardless, all should make their way to Cleeve Hill and feast on a design which is surprisingly good.
-1* 2023
+Regardless, all should make their way to Cleeve Hill and feast on an excellent design.
+1* 2024

 More Cotswold Gems